Religiously motivated hate speech/discrimination in Canada

 "Bravo!
 It's about time that someone told this excuse for a university that judgmental bigotry isn't welcome in Ontario especially when it comes disguised as somehow being 'Christian' behaviour.
 Try as I might, I can't find any biblical reference to Christ weighing on the subject of homosexuality.
 2

-- Kimberly Potter, a Toronto, ON lawyer, wrote an article in the Commentary section of the Toronto Star which delivers a different insight to the topic.
+Kimberly Potter, a Toronto, ON lawyer, wrote an article in the Commentary section of the Toronto Star newspaper which delivers a valuable insight to the topic.
 She wrote, in part: 1

-2014-APR-25: Trinity Western (TWU) law school refused accreditation in Nova Scotia:
+2014-APR-25: Trinity Western (TWU) law school is refused accreditation in Nova Scotia:

 During public hearings on TWU accreditation earlier in 2014, a number of lawyers and legal experts condemned TWU's policies.
 Elaine Craig, who is on the faculty of the Schulich School of Law at Dalhousie University, said that to accredit TWU's law school would be to sanction "blatant and explicit discrimination" and violates the Canadian Charter of Rights and Freedoms.